Coasting (book): Plot summary

 Written as a travelogue, Coasting describes Jonathan Raban's single-handed 4,000 mile voyage around Britain which he made in 1982 (at the age of 40) in an old restored 32-foot sea-going ketch, the Gosfield Maid.
 Raban sailed with a chart and a hand bearing-compass; he sailed by the look of the coastline.
 His story takes various digressions, just as his journey does, as he mulls over his childhood as the son of a vicar in the Church of England, and the current state of Britain under Margaret Thatcher during the time of the Falklands War.

 Chapter Two is a description of the dogged insularity of the Manx, who he compares to the Falkland Islanders, whilst the Isle of Man becomes a metaphor for the insularity of the larger island on which he himself had been brought up and lived up till this point.
-Raban himself has commented on his own attitude to England and the influence of Margaret Thatcher on Britain at the time of writing his book.
+Raban himself has commented on his own attitude to England and the influence of Thatcher on Britain at the time of writing his book.
 The British he sees as being famous for their insular arrogance and condescension.
 As he describes them:

 They love fine social distinctions and divisions and are snobbishly wedded to an antique system of caste and class ...
 They are aggressively practical and philistine, with a loud contempt for anything that smells abstract or theoretical.
 They are a nation of moneygrubbers and bargain-hunters, treasuring pennies for treasuring's sake...When it comes to sex, they are furtive and hypocritical - and their erotic tastes are known to be extremely peculiar.
 Many Englishmen will pay a woman to take their trousers down and spank them...For the most part, though, the English, both men and women, are afflicted by such a morbid decay of their libido that it has always puzzled the rest of the world how the English manage to reproduce themselves at all.

 The author is equally bitter about the dominant, hectoring Mrs Thatcher.
-Whilst comfortably moored up in the Gosfield Maid on a beautiful stretch of the River Yealm, he tunes into the House of Commons debate on the Falklands invasion.
+Whilst comfortably moored up in the Gosfield Maid on a beautiful stretch of the River Yealm, he tunes into the House of Commons debate on the Falklands War.
 The Prime Minister talks about sovereign territory being invaded by a foreign power, but to Raban '...her cross, nanny's voice made it sound as if there had been ructions in the nursery and the children were going to be sent to bed without any tea.'
 He considers equally absurd the majority of MPs who are baying for Argentinian blood.
 Raban turns his radio off in disgust, '...sick of the sound of groaning men baying like a wolf pack.
 It wasn't a debate, it was a verbal bloodletting, with words standing for the guns and bayonets that would come later when the fleet reached the islands.' and adds, 'Listening to it, I felt that I'd been eavesdropping on the nastier workings of the national subconscious; I'd overheard Britain talking in a dream, and what it was saying scared me stiff.'